 Legacy Business Historic Preservation Fund

-In 2015, Phase two asked voters to create the Legacy Business Historic Preservation Fund via Proposition J, which would provide grants to both Legacy Business owners and property owners who agree to lease extensions with Legacy Business tenants.
+In 2015, Phase two asked voters to create the Legacy Business Historic Preservation Fund via Proposition J, which provides grants to property owners who agree to lease extensions with Legacy Business tenants.
 Proposition J was approved by voters, with 56.97% in favor and 43.03% opposed.
 It was the first legislation in the nation to recognize notable small businesses as historic assets and incentivize their preservation.

-The Legacy Business Preservation Fund makes Legacy Businesses on the registry eligible for an annual grant of $500 per employee, as well as offers an annual $4.50 per square foot grant, up to 5,000 square feet per location, to property owners who extend 10 year leases to Legacy Business tenants.
-Annual grants will be capped at $50,000 per Legacy Business and $22,500 for building owners (Due to financial constraints related to the coronavirus pandemic, the Business Assistance Grant will not be available in fiscal year 2020-21).
+The Legacy Business Preservation Fund makes Legacy Businesses on the registry eligible for an annual $4.50 per square foot grant, up to 5,000 square feet per location, to property owners who extend 10 year leases to Legacy Business tenants.
 Annual costs for the fund are projected at $3 million for the first year with an estimated annual new appropriation to the Legacy Businesses Fund of $3 million per additional year.

 A 2014 report by the City’s Budget and Legislative Analyst’s Office showed the closure of small businesses in San Francisco has reached record numbers with almost 4,000 small businesses closing in 2014 alone.
 In contrast, only 693 small businesses closed in 1994, the first year of the study.
 The report draws connections to San Francisco’s skyrocketing rents and the high level of commercial evictions.
 State law disallows controls on commercial leases, and commercial rents in most neighborhoods have risen significantly with some areas increasing more than 256%.